romulusae/romulus/index.md

 # **Romulus** Authenticated Encryption

 Romulus is a submission to the the [NIST lightweight competition](https://csrc.nist.gov/projects/lightweight-cryptography).
+You can find the specifications [here](https://romulusae.github.io/romulus/Romulus.pdf).

 See also his sibling submission [Remus](https://remusae.github.io/remus/)

 ## Team